kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Chemical burns may be aggravated by the use of neutralising agents
 	E. Chemical burns never progress with time

-#### Answer: D. Chemical burns may be aggravated by the use of neutralising agents - ?
+#### Answer: D. Chemical burns may be aggravated by the use of neutralising agents - TRUE

+The principal difference between thermal burns and chemical burns is that in chemical burns tissue destruction continues as long as contact is maintained, unless the agent is inactivated by its reaction with the tissues.
+This means that chemical burns are usually deeper than they initially appear and progress with time.
+The initial treatment of a chemical burn is dilution of the chemical with water.
+This is best delivered by continuous running water or by prolonged hydrotherapy in large volume tanks for 12 h.
+Neutralising agents should not be used because they cause exothermic reactions and increased tissue damage.

 ### Q3.35
 You are managing a patient with bladder rupture in the Emergency Department.
 Which of the following statements about _bladder rupture_ is _contrary to the existing knowledge_ on the subject?